Focke-Achgelis Fa 223 Drache: Production

 Serial production of the Fa 223 began at the Focke-Achgelis factory in Delmenhorst in 1942.
 The site was struck in June that year by an Allied air raid and destroyed along with the two surviving prototypes and the first seven pre-production machines undergoing final assembly.

 Attempts were made to restore production but were abandoned in 1943, and a new plant was set up at Laupheim, near Ulm.
 The first Drache to emerge from the new factory, the V11, was flown by pilot Karl Bode for a series of information films made for the Air Ministry to demonstrate the Fa 223's abilities.
 Loads which included a complete Fieseler Storch aircraft and the fuselage of a Bf 109 were shown being lowered with great precision on to vehicles using the Drache's winch and special quick-release electrical cargo hook.

 In early 1944, a Dornier Do 217 crashed high up on the Vehner moor in Lower Saxony, between Osnabrück and Oldenburg, and it was decided to send the V11 to recover the wreckage.
-Unfortunately the V11 ended up crashing nearby before it could attempt to lift the Do 217's remains.
+However, the V11 ended up crashing nearby before it could attempt to lift the Do 217's remains.
 It was then decided to attempt to recover both using the V14.
-Flown by Karl Bode and Luftwaffe helicopter pilot Helmut Gerstenhauer, the operation was begun on 11 May 1944.
+Flown by Bode and Luftwaffe helicopter pilot Helmut Gerstenhauer, the operation was begun on 11 May 1944.
 A small team of Focke-Achgelis men and a Luftwaffe recovery company had already dismantled the V11, and the V14 made 10 flights carrying loads beneath it in a cargo net and setting them down where they could be loaded onto road vehicles.
-All the major parts of the V11 and the Do217 were retrieved, and much useful experience was gained.
+All the major parts of the V11 and the Do 217 were retrieved, and much useful experience was gained.